sqlitecloud/docs/src/pages/docs/commands/enable-user.md

 ## Description

-The ENABLE USER command re-enable a previously disabled user from the system.
-Once re-enable, that username is able to login again.
+The ENABLE USER command re-enables a previously disabled user from the system.
+Once re-enabled, that username can log in again.

 ## Return